DaniPhilo/JS_fundamentals/README.md

 }
 ```

-**bonus track** Write a function that calculates the perimeter of a circle
+**bonus track**:  Write a function that calculates the perimeter of a circle
 ```
 function perimeterOfCircle(PI, radius) {